rancher/api-spec/README.md

 # What is this thing? #
 This document defines the REST API specification implemented by public Go Daddy&reg; APIs.

 Our goal is to make APIs that are as easy to use as possible.
-Each service has [documentation](http://docs.cloud.secureserver.net/) available, but this should be a supplement, not required reading.
+Each service has documentation available, but this should be a supplement, not required reading.
 Armed with just the URL and credentials, a user should be able to navigate their way through the API in a web browser to learn about what resources and operations it has.
 In other words, the API should be _discoverable_.
 Once you're familar with what's available, requests can be made with simple tools like cURL or any basic HTTP request library.

 # Why are you publishing it? #

 Maybe you'd like to build your own tools that work with our services.
 Or maybe you want to build your own service that follows the same style as ours.
 We'd love it if you did either one and want to give you all the information you need.
 This is also the same documentation our internal teams use to build their APIs.

 # What if I just want to use one of your APIs? #
-There is information about each API on our [documentation page](http://docs.cloud.secureserver.net/).
-We also have clients for various languages:
+See the documentation for the specific API you are interested in.
+There are clients for various languages available:
   - [PHP](https://github.com/godaddy/gdapi-php)
   - [C#](https://github.com/godaddy/gdapi-csharp)
   - Python &mdash; coming soon